How to build your Student Intelligence through a continuous learning cycle

 #WinAtSocial Insights delivers powerful, real-time insight into school culture and student experiences by capturing and analyzing patterns in student voices, perspectives, and well-being.
 Data is captured through student responses in #WinAtSocial Lessons, which are run throughout the year, and then analyzed and shared with educators through an easy-to-understand dashboard, providing actionable steps to further support students.
 The more you empower students through #WinAtSocial Lessons, the more you collect actionable, data-driven insights about their needs, interests, and well-being.
 Discover how our partner schools are already using #WinAtSocial Insights to build their Student Intelligence, inform school policies, and strengthen school culture in these webinar.

 After a two-year pandemic that has elevated anxiety levels and fueled a need for community and collaboration, there’s never been a better time to truly understand students’ needs, feelings, and voices – and take meaningful action.
-Request a demo now to discover how you can easily access real-time insights that fuel your students’ health, happiness, and future success.

 The Social Institute (TSI) is the leader in understanding student experiences and creator of #WinAtSocial, a gamified, online learning platform that equips students, educators, and families to navigate social experiences — online and offline — in healthy ways.
 Our unique, student-respected approach incorporates topics like social media, technology use, and current events that have a significant impact on student well-being.
 Lessons teach life skills for the modern day to inspire high-character decisions that support the health, happiness, and future success of students, while capturing data that provides insights to school leaders to inform school policy and communications, and enable high-impact teaching and a healthy learning environment.
 For schools, our turnkey technology allows for easy implementation and a comprehensive game plan to support the well-being of school communities.